Tools for Thought

 We work to fill this gap.
 Employing our new methods for thought and our new special focus teams, we have identified crucial, but underappreciated, risks to the long-term stability of a climate engineering program.
 We are now collaborating with colleagues in the scientific and policy communities to try to address these risks—helping to ensure that society can weigh the full set of risks and benefits when it’s time to decide what to do.

 Follow our blog to keep up with our progress on this project.

 Given our new perspective—focusing on the crisis of complexity as we work to address the challenges of the Anthropocene—we are expanding our work at Humanity 2050 in several different directions:

 New Tools for Thought: After resigning a tenured faculty position at MIT in 2001, Carl Pabo spent years focusing on the development of new theories of thought.
-Although this work is still being revised for publication, it provides a vitally important frame that will be used when training new members of the special focus teams.
+Although this work is still being revised for publication (as new perspectives and insights still continue to come so rapidly), this draft text provides a vitally important frame that will be used when training new members of the special focus teams.

 Special Focus Teams for Other Problems: Although we have started with climate engineering as a test case, we believe that special focus teams can help with many other challenges of the Anthropocene.
 Our next projects at Humanity 2050 will look at the full range of approaches that might be used to address problems of climate change, and we look forward to sharing our experience and to working with other groups addressing these critical challenges of the modern world.

 Artificial Intelligence: Given the “wicked complexity” of these challenges, there is a chance that developments in artificial intelligence will eventually help computers search for more effective solutions to the challenges of the Anthropocene.
 Although meaningful contributions from AI may still be five to ten years away, we are starting to explore prospects for this approach.